sehnryr/computer-vision-project/README.md

 > [!NOTE]
 > Enrich the dataset by adding custom images.
 Add and annotate images based
 > on yout computer vision problem.
-For example, this coul be semantic annotation
+For example, this could be semantic
-> and rectangle annotation for annotating object on images to enhance the
+> annotation and rectangle annotation for annotating object on images to enhance
-> dataset and measure the accuracy.
+> the dataset and measure the accuracy.